 Fresh cranberries are minced up into a healthy, fresh, and vibrant salsa.
 It’s served best over a brick of cream cheese with some crackers.
+I like to use wheat thins, but you can use Ritz or pretty much any other cracker.
+You can even use tortilla chips!

 The first time I had this salsa was more than 10 years ago when my aunt brought it to a family party.
 It was devoured and became an instant legend.
 I brought it to a holiday party 5 years ago and I still get emails asking me for the recipe.
 It’s a hit every single time!